Company Logo - Home Link

 This greatly depends on the time of year you visit and where it is you intend to stand.

-If you wish to view the Guards marching from the Mall or Spur Road, you will find it much easier to secure a good location here.
+If you wish to view the Guards marching down the Mall (where I take my groups) or to the Wellington Barracks, you will find it much easier to secure a good location here.

 The Mall